jcolag/entropy-arbitrage/2020-01-26-worst-language.md

 ![Sisyphus](/blog/assets/Friedrich_John_nach_Matthäus_Loder_Sisyphus_ubs_G_0825_II.jpg "Caution: Sisyphus at work")

-To start off, I figured I would go with something fun---for me, I mean; you're on your own, dear reader---so this post is based on [<i class="fab fa-quora"></i> If you were given the job to make the worst possible but still usable general purpose language, what features would it have or not have?](https://www.quora.com/If-you-were-given-the-job-to-make-the-worst-possible-but-still-usable-general-purpose-language-what-features-would-it-have-or-not-have), which I originally answered on April 4th, 2014.
+To start off, I figured I would go with something fun---for me, I mean; you're on your own, dear reader---so this post is based on [If you were given the job to make the worst possible but still usable general purpose language, what features would it have or not have?](https://www.quora.com/If-you-were-given-the-job-to-make-the-worst-possible-but-still-usable-general-purpose-language-what-features-would-it-have-or-not-have), which I originally answered on April 4th, 2014.
 Obviously, it has been edited substantially to better fit the tone and format of **Entropy Arbitrage**.

 ## Excluding Irrelevant Choices